PagerDuty/incident-response-docs/docs/training/overview.md

 A book called "[Comparative Emergency Management: Understanding Disaster Policies, Organizations, and Initiatives from Around the World](https://training.fema.gov/hiedu/aemrc/booksdownload/compemmgmtbookproject/)" (available from the [FEMA website](https://training.fema.gov/hiedu/aemrc/)) compares the systems used by 30 or so different countries, and is an amazing collection of information on emergency management frameworks used around the world.

-Here are a few of the systems we looked at in more detail in order to adapt and improve our own process at PagerDuty.
+Here are a few of the systems we looked at in more detail in order to adapt and improve our own process at GetYourGuide.

 ### United Kingdom